bgruening/multiPhATEb/README.md

 # multiPhATEb v.0.5  Repository:  https://github.com/carolzhou/multiPhATEb.git
 /MultiPhate_b/ - multiPhATEb (beta version) - Conda package, bioconda channel

-This code was developed by Carol L. Ecale Zhou and Jeffrey Kimbrel at Lawrence Livermore National Laboratory.
+This code was developed by Carol L. Ecale Zhou and Jeffrey A. Kimbrel at Lawrence Livermore National Laboratory.

 THIS CODE IS COVERED BY THE BSD LICENSE.
 SEE INCLUDED FILE BSD-3.pdf FOR DETAILS.